eagely/voice-frontend-docs/topics/implementation.typ

 This often leads to creating a UI, realizing it doesn’t look right, then discarding it, resulting in wasted time on elements that won’t be part of the final design.

+== Window Dimensions
+At this point, a display had been purchased that would end up being used for the frontend, and its dimensions were `1024x600`, so from now on, all windows will match that size.

 === Main Window
 To avoid this, the layout of the main window was initially prototyped in Figma, a design tool known for its ease of use and effectiveness in creating UI references.